Data in Action

 • Massive heat pump installation

-• €— million local investments
+• €— million in local investment

 • Natural gas phase-out in buildings begins